SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Datatypes implemented in a programming language can either be scalar or compound/composite Bash is fun in that it does not have data types at all, in truth all values are strings

+To clamp a value is to specify an upper and a lower bound, and keep the number within those values.

 ### primitives and composites

 Primitive may refer to a data type that is provided in a programming language as a basic building block.